uNaMEdUsER-BmTH/neighborhoodNameGenerator/README.md

 # neighborhoodNameGenerator
-so like neighborhoods all have like the same 5 words in the name, so like generator 👍
+so like neighborhoods all have like the same 5 words in thir names, so like generator 👍